tl0x/FabricModGenerator/README.md

 ## Usage

 Open a terminal and type FabricModGenerator.
-You will go through a series of prompts and it will generate the mod in a file named *modout*.
-Please rename this folder or it will throw an error when generating files in the same folder.
-I will change this in the future.
+You will go through a series of prompts and it will generate the mod.
+You can use the arrow buttons to navigate through the process.
+Once you have filled out all the prompts, it will generate a mod.
+[Here](https://www.youtube.com/watch?v=HaeijUEeSNE) is a video demonstration.